tudou0002/COMP303/COMP303/designpattern/README.md

     - `sortId()` used an annoymous class
     - `sortAcceptance()` used a seperate object class called `CompareByAcceptance`
     - `sortDifficulty()` used a nested class in class `Problems`

+# Flyweight
+- Created immutable and unique `Item` object using HashMap.

+# Composite
+- Tree-like hierarchy with leaves are `Regular` and `Espresso`.

+# Decorator
+- Added a decorator named `Latte`.